 Replanting your amaryllis, (only after dormancy), will stimulate new growth and produce healthy, vibrant and colorful blooms.
 Do not replant an amaryllis bulb directly after blooming has finished.
 This will prevent the bulb from resting and will stimulate new growth.
 This in turn will lead to an overworked bulb and sickly plant.

-How do you plant amaryllis bulbs after they bloom?
+How to plant amaryllis bulbs after dormancy

 After amaryllis blooms the bulb should be allowed to go dormant and should not be replanted.
 Only after dormancy ends should the bulb be replanted.
 This will be between 2 – 3 months after blooming has finished.